elinausmanova/marleyspoon/README.md

 3. On the `user-details` page a user has to provide first name and email (both fields are mandatory) and click Submit
 4. If everything goes correct the user will be redirected to `confirmation` page, and if not, there will be an alert message

-## Outlook of ideas/suggestions to change/add/ improve
+## Outlook of ideas/suggestions to change/add/improve

 1. Add filter to the root page to select specific type of a meal (by category, cooking time, etc.)
 2. Add cart icon, so the user will see how many of the recipes are selected